 Develop native mapping apps for Android devices with ArcGIS Runtime SDK for Android.

-Make mapping apps for Apple iPhone, iPod touch, and iPad devices with ArcGIS Runtime SDK for iOS.
+Create mapping apps for Apple iPhone, iPad, and iPod touch devices with ArcGIS Runtime SDK for iOS.

-Build on and deploy to Windows and Linux platforms with ArcGIS Runtime SDK for Java.
+Build and deploy to Windows, Linux, and macOS platforms with ArcGIS Runtime SDK for Java.

 Built natively from the ground up using C++ and GPU acceleration, ArcGIS Runtime SDKs expose the full capability of the ArcGIS Platform to mobile, desktop, and embedded devices.
-Whether you're using ArcGIS Online or ArcGIS for Server or have disconnected users, ArcGIS Runtime SDKs let you do all things GIS, from simple map display or routing to advanced analysis.Choosing the Right Platform
+Whether you're using ArcGIS Online or ArcGIS Enterprise or have disconnected users, ArcGIS Runtime SDKs let you do all things GIS, from simple map display or routing to advanced analysis.Choosing the Right Esri API

 Take your data offline to view, search, get directions, and edit and sync data.